WStrellis/azure-204/ServerlessApps.md

 *Function Project* - folder which contains all of the code needed for a set of functions when developing in local environment.
 Same as a `function app` on azure.

 *Bindings* are the input(reads from/triggers) and output( writes to) of a AF.
+- Bindings can be accessed on the `context` object of the function or as parameters.
+Bindings are passed to the function in the same order they are declared in `function.json`
-`Input` bindings can be a connection to a datasource which provides input to a function or a trigger which causes the function to run.
+- `Input` bindings can be a connection to a datasource which provides input to a function or a trigger which causes the function to run.
+- `Output` can return data to the caller, send data to another service, or both

 *Required Properties for Bindings:*
 - Name : defines the parameter name passed to the function